ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Manage Extra Host IP: Manage the Extra Host IPs of DB Connection
 - Remove: Remove the selected DB Connection.
 - Start all: Start all replication object which are stopped in the DB Connection.
-- Stop all: Stop all replication objects which are started in the DB Connection.
+- Stop all: Stop all replication objects which are running in the DB Connection.
 - Quick Start all: Quick Start all replication objects which are stopped in the DB Connection.
 This operation may cause the loss of not yet delivered data.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Create Replication: Create a Replication Object at the DB Connection.
 - Create Full-mesh Replications: Create full-meshed replication objects between selected DB Connections with identical named tables.